The Best Ways to Dry and Cure Cannabis

 Removes excess moisture

-Maintains higher quality cannabis
+Maintains higher-quality cannabis

 The unique flavor of cannabis is mainly derived from terpenes.
 Terpenes are very volatile so professional drying and curing can help retain this flavor while enhancing the aroma of flowers.
-Drying also ensure that you don’t lose too much THC content.
+Drying also ensures that you don’t lose too much THC content.

-How do I dry cannabis?-How to Dry and Cure Cannabis
+How do I dry cannabis? – how to dry and cure cannabis

-One thing we need to consider before drying is pruning–if you’re looking for a quick solution and have dense buds, a bowl trimmer can really help speed up process but old fashioned hand trimmers are also excellent tools, especially for delicate buds.
+One thing we need to consider before drying is pruning–if you’re looking for a quick solution and have dense buds, a bowl trimmer can really help speed up the process but old-fashioned hand trimmers are also excellent tools, especially for delicate buds.
 There are two types of pruning: wet pruning and dry pruning.
 Wet pruning means pruning directly after harvest while dry pruning is the opposite, where the cannabis has dried and then is pruned before curing.

 How to dry cannabis when dry trimming

 You need to hang the cut branches upside down on a drying rack or clothesline in a prepared dark room.
 Hanging upside down can effectively maintain the shape of the flower.
 Don’t overcrowd the branches—they need adequate airflow to dry faster and to make sure they don’t rot.
-It is best to add a small, low volume fan in the drying room to promote air circulation.
+It is best to add a small, low-volume fan in the drying room to promote air circulation.
 Generally, drying before you trim takes about 10 days.

 How to dry cannabis when wet trimming